 In a small mixing bowl, whisk together the peanut butter, balsamic vinegar, garlic, lemon juice, and water until fully blended to create your sauce.

-In a medium saucepan, start the water boiling to cook the pasta.
+Start the water boiling to cook the pasta in a saucepan

 In a saute pan, cook the vegetables in 1 T of olive oil until translucent, and remove from the pan and set aside.